Meet Karla Borja

 Economics of Organizations

-Game Theory & Strategy
+Game Theory and Strategy

 Career Specialties: Economic growth and development, international trade, experimental economics